 The School of Allied Health Sciences at Florida Agricultural and Mechanical University in Tallahassee has a health science bachelor's degree program that allows students to choose one of two concentrations: pre-occupational therapy or pre-physical therapy.
 The pre-occupational therapy concentration includes all required courses that are needed for acceptance into an occupational therapy graduate program.
 The pre-physical therapy concentration is ideal for students who are interested in pursuing a career in physical therapy.
 Both programs include clinical experience as part of the curriculum.

 Fort Myers-based Florida Gulf Coast University has a bachelor's degree program in health science with two available concentrations: health science and health services administration.
 The program is designed for students who aspire to work in health care, including students who want to pursue a career in physical or occupational therapy.
 Students can expect to take courses in health services administration principles, health care research methods, health care information systems and epidemiology, among others.
 The university also has a master's degree program in health sciences with a concentration in health services administration or health professions education.
 The coursework is offered through distance learning, and it includes courses and an internship, thesis or a capstone project.

 Keiser University - Fort Lauderdale

 Keiser University in Fort Lauderdale is a private not-for-profit school.
-It has a bachelor's degree program in health science that is designed to be a completion program for students who have an associate's degree in allied health.
+It has a bachelor's degree program in health science that is designed to be a complete program for students who have an associate's degree in allied health.
 Students can expect to gain leadership abilities and to learn about the ethical and legal aspects of the healthcare field.
-Classes typically include healthcare public policy, healthcare billing and financial issues, healthcare marketing, health law and conflict management, among others.
+Classes typically include healthcare public policy, healthcare billing and financial issues, healthcare marketing, health law, and conflict management, among others.
 Prerequisites for the program include having an associate's degree from an accredited school in an allied health field and at least 6 months of work experience after graduation from the associate's degree program.